-WhatsApp, a wordplay on the phrase “What’s up”, is currently one of the most popular messaging apps all over the world.
+With over 1.5 billion monthly active users in 2019, WhatsApp is currently one of the most popular social media apps in the world.
 It has features like text and voice messages, video calls, and sharing images and locations.

 You can even share documents through a laptop or desktop.
 As long as there’s an Internet connection connected to your device, then you’re good to go.
 Almost everyone around the globe finds the app useful!